 SOMU is a command line utility operated by the arrow keys.
-It contains 6 PGN and 8 EPD tools.
+It contains several PGN and EPD tools.
 PGN files are found (stored) in the PGN folder, likewise EPD files in the EPD folder.
 It's functions:

 The PGN part